symfony/symfony-docs/mercure.rst

         });

-In the following example controller, the generated cookie contains a JWT, itself containing the appropriate targets.
+In the following example controller, the generated cookie contains a JWT, itself containing the appropriate topic selector.
 This cookie will be automatically sent by the web browser when connecting to the Hub.
-Then, the Hub will verify the validity of the provided JWT, and extract the targets from it.
+Then, the Hub will verify the validity of the provided JWT, and extract the topic selectors from it.

 To generate the JWT, we'll use the ``lcobucci/jwt`` library.
 Install it: